Remington Managed-Recoil Cartridges

 These goals were achieved.
-The Managed-Recoil loads all retain at least 1100 ft. lbs. of energy at 200 yards, and the new bullets expand beautifully at that energy level.
+The Managed-Recoil loads all retain at least 1100 ft. lbs. of energy at 200 yards and the new bullets expand beautifully at that energy level.
 The only exception is the .30-30 Managed-Recoil load, which was designed to be fully effective on deer out to 125 yards.

 Another goal was for the Managed-Recoil loads to shoot to essentially the same point of impact at 100 yards as full velocity Express loads.
 In Remington tests the new loads achieved a nearly identical point of impact to that of full velocity loads.

-As experienced shooters know, the individual rifle has a big effect on the point of impact of different loads, and the same load may shoot to wildly different places from two different rifles.
-Never the less, Remington claims that a rifle zeroed for full velocity loads need not be adjusted to hunt with Reduced-Recoil loads.
+As experienced shooters know, the individual rifle has a big effect on the point of impact of different loads and the same load may shoot to wildly different places from two different rifles.
+Regardless, Remington claims that a rifle zeroed for full velocity loads need not be adjusted to hunt with Reduced-Recoil loads.
 My advice, without exception, is to check the point of impact at the rifle range before venturing into the field with any new load.

-Managed-Recoil cartridges are not grizzly bear loads; they were designed specifically for hunting light framed (CXP2) game.
+Managed-Recoil cartridges are not grizzly bear loads; they were designed specifically for hunting light framed (Class 2) game.
 As Remington puts it, these are loads for deer size game out to 200 yards.
 That is not a severe limitation for most hunters, as statistics show the majority of hunters should not take shots beyond 150 yards at Class 2 game.
-Deer size animals are by far the most commonly hunted big game all over the world, and far more game is killed within 200 yards (or 200 meters, if you prefer) than beyond.
+Deer size animals are by far the most commonly hunted big game all over the world and far more game is killed within 200 yards than beyond.
 If elk and moose are on your agenda, stick with standard power cartridges.

-Here are the trajectories for the Managed-Recoil loads, based on a 150 yard zero with a scoped rifle:
+Here are the trajectories for the Managed-Recoil loads from a scoped rifle (1.5" sight height):

-On the other hand, the sleeker and longer 7mm bullet (SD .248) would seem to have more potential.
-If it were zeroed at 225 yards, it would hit 2.8" high at 100 yards, 3" high at 125 yards, and fall 3" below the line of sight at 264 yards.
+On the other hand, the sleeker and longer 7mm Magnum bullet (SD .248) would seem to have more potential.
+If it were zeroed at 225 yards, it would hit 2.8" high at 100 yards, 3" high at 125 yards and fall 3" below the line of sight at 264 yards.
 This would significantly extend the MPBR of the cartridge.
-At 300 yards that bullet would still be traveling 2067 fps, and most conventional 139-140 grain 7mm bullets will expand satisfactorily at that terminal velocity.
-Note that 2067 fps is faster than the .308 and .30-06 Managad-Recoil bullets are traveling at 200 yards, and very close to the 200 yard velocity of the .300 Mag bullet.
+At 300 yards that bullet would still be traveling 2067 fps and most 139-140 grain 7mm bullets will expand satisfactorily at that terminal velocity.
+Note that 2067 fps is faster than the .308 and .30-06 Managed-Recoil bullets are traveling at 200 yards and very close to the 200 yard velocity of the .300 Mag bullet.
 Food for thought.

 One aspect of the Managed-Recoil loads that I have not heard mentioned elsewhere is that they are perfect for use in today's popular ultra-light rifles.
 Reducing rifle weight dramatically increases recoil.
 Using Managed-Recoil cartridges in such rifles would go a long way toward taming the ultra-light beasts.